-Effective teaching rests on challenging curriculum, responsive instruction and informative assessment.
-What follows is a brief overview of the efforts the Rye City School District makes to provide a strong foundation for successful learning.
+Effective teaching depends on challenging curriculum, responsive instruction and informative assessment.
+Here is a brief overview of the efforts the Rye City School District makes to provide a strong foundation for successful learning.

-Curriculum in Rye City schools is rich and varied.
+Curriculum in Rye City Schools is rich and varied.
 The current K-12 core curriculum is derived from New York State Education Department standards in mathematics, English Language Arts, social studies, foreign language, the arts, technology and physical education.
-This Regents core is amplified at the secondary level with honors and Advanced Placement opportunities at the high school level, and by an electives program in the middle school.
-In addition to the substantial core curriculum we add many additional programs: instrumental and vocal music, dance, intramural and interscholastic sports, foreign language in the elementary schools, and a variety of elective/exploratory courses in the middle and high schools.
+The Regents core is expanded at the secondary level with honors and Advanced Placement opportunities at the high school level, and by a variety of elective offerings in the middle school.
+In addition to the substantial core curriculum we include many other programs: instrumental and vocal music, dance, intramural and interscholastic sports, foreign language in the elementary schools, and a variety of elective and exploratory courses in the middle and high schools.

-Our instructional strategies focus on bringing this curriculum to every student through differentiation.
+We focus on bringing our curriculum to every student through differentiated instructional strategies.
 Instruction in Rye’s schools is flexible enough to respond to the needs of children who learn in different ways.
 An assortment of instructional approaches addresses differences in students’ prior knowledge, personal interests and relative strengths and weaknesses in various subjects.
-The district provides special education and academic support services as required by law and good pedagogy.
+The district provides special education and academic support services as required by law and best practices in pedagogy.
 We also provide targeted instructional support in key skill areas, such as the writing mentor program in the high school.
 Our commitment to developing a broad range of instructional techniques is a crucial part of our program, incorporating both existing and emerging technologies as appropriate to address the needs of all students.
 Teachers in our three elementary schools routinely collaborate on instruction and middle and high school teacher teams meet regularly to discuss students and coordinate instruction across the different subject areas.
 These forums along with departmental, faculty, and curricular meetings contribute to making instruction responsive to the varied needs and interests of all students.